Luggage Store Gallery

 Luggage Store Gallery information

 Two Luggage Store regulars you might recognize around town are Rigo and Brazilian duo Ogemeos.
 Rigo did the 'One Tree' mural that looks like a one-way sign by the 101 Fwy on-ramp in SoMa.
-And the Ogemeos did the mural of a defiant kid holding a lit firecracker atop the gallery building.
-With such oddly touching works, poetry nights and monthly performing-arts events, this place puts the tender in the Tenderloin.
+Ogemeos created the mural of a daredevil graffiti artist leaping off the side of the Luggage Store building.
+With such poignant streetwise works and regular community arts events, this place puts the tender in the Tenderloin.